henriquevs98/BOSCH-ASSESEMENT/README.md

 To access the FastAPI documentation, simply navigate to the /docs endpoint of the running FastAPI application in a web browser.
 For example, if the FastAPI application is running on http://localhost:8000, you can access the documentation by navigating to http://localhost:8000/docs.

+1. After deploying the container, launch the FastAPI app by running the command `uvicorn main:app --reload` in the `app/` dir where the `main.py` file is located.
-1. Open a web browser and navigate to `http://localhost/docs`.
+2. Open a web browser and navigate to `http://localhost/docs`.
 This will take you to the FastAPI docs page.

-2. The FastAPI docs provide an interactive interface for testing the endpoints of the app.
+3. The FastAPI docs provide an interactive interface for testing the endpoints of the app.
 This interface can be used  to send requests to the app and see the responses in real-time.

-3. To test an endpoint, expand the endpoint in the sidebar and click on the "Try it out" button.
+4. To test an endpoint, expand the endpoint in the sidebar and click on the "Try it out" button.

-4. Once the parameters are entered, the "Execute" button can be clicked to send the request.
+5. Once the parameters are entered, the "Execute" button can be clicked to send the request to execute the endpoint defined function.
 The response will be displayed below the form.

-5. FastAPI docs can be used to explore the endpoints of the app and test their functionality.
-This can be a useful tool for debugging and developing.

 ## File tree
 This initial chapter will provide a more detailed explanation of the purpose of each folder in the file tree.
 Each dataset required for the project has a subfolder in the data folder, and next chapters chapter will focus on explaining the data extraction, data transformation, and data loading processes for each dataset.